 What if I don’t want to make a report or trigger any action?

-Reporting is your decision and we want you to do what is best.
+Reporting is your decision, and we want you to do what is best.
 We encourage you to contact Equity & Compliance staff to file a report or pursue informal guidance.
+99% of the time (absent a health and safety threat to self, other people, or risk to campus), reporting does not necessary trigger any action other than you getting resources and support from our team.
 We want you to hear all of your support options available to you.
 Please keep in mind that although it can be emotionally difficult, filing a complaint with Equity & Compliance, Public Safety or the Providence Police can help prevent sexual misconduct from happening in the future.
-Filing a report can help with piece of mind, and also help the authorities to be prepared for or aware of repeat offenders.
+Filing a report can help with piece of mind, and also help our team to be prepared for or aware of repeat offenders.
 Deciding not to file a complaint might hinder RISD from taking appropriate action.

 Why would you investigate if I don’t want you to?

 Since sexual misconduct is a form of prohibited behavior, RISD has an obligation under law and policy to address it when it happens to a member of our community.
 We do allow students to offer input as to how they would like the situation handled.
-There are times when we need additional information and it prompts an investigation.
+There are times when we need additional information and it prompts an investigation; however, your participation in the investigation is completely voluntary.
 We hope you understand that our ability to address such conduct helps to improve our campus climate overall and prevent future incidents of sexual misconduct.

 How do I know if something should be reported?
 What if the situation is more ambiguous?

 If you’re not sure, that’s OK; life is often not black and white.
-Even if you just want to talk, our Equity & Compliance staff and staff in RISD Counseling + Psychological Services are available for you, and they can help you figure out what you should do.
+Even if you just want to talk, our Equity & Compliance staff are available for you, and we discuss your options so that you can make an informed decision.

 If I know about an incident the victim doesn’t want reported, what should I do?